WickerBaskett/CS372/README.md

 # Installing Dev Dependencies

-To Ensure you have all dependencies properly installed run `npm install`
+To ensure you have all dependencies properly installed, run `npm install`

 # Setting up the Mongodb Database with dummy values
 User Account Credentials: